-When playing the game of golf, there are many different scoring methods that can be used.
+When playing the game of golf, many different scoring methods can be used.

-A Stableford Points system is a way to score golf that calculates the points earned on each hole.
-The benefit of this system is that if you get a high score on one hole, it does not ruin your entire game.
-You can still make up points again on the next hole.
+The Stableford Points system is a way to score golf where points awarded on each hole are added together to give your overall Stableford points for the round.
+What matters is the number of strokes taken per round, not the total number of strokes taken like when playing stroke play.
+The benefit of the Stableford scoring system is that if you have a bad hole and get a high stroke count on one hole, it does not ruin your entire game like in stroke play.
+You can still score points again on the next hole.

 Awarded shots are how many additional strokes per hole you are awarded based on your handicap.

 The number of points awarded on each hole is determined by the number of strokes taken to par the hole before being adjusted in relation to the player’s handicap.

 To do this, we need to look at the stroke index on the scorecard.

 If you are an 18-handicap golfer, you would naturally be awarded one additional stroke per hole.